sharpcoding/custom-docker-image/README.md

 # Custom docker image
-Scripts and documentation facilitating creation of customized Docker images and sending them to Kubernetes.
-All focused on simplicity.
+This repository contains scripts and documentation focused on creating customized Docker images and sending them to Kubernetes.
+This is a guide for developers, focused on simplicity.

-A [minimalistic Docker image of Ubuntu](http://phusion.github.io/baseimage-docker) has been found.
+In the first step a [minimalistic Docker image of Ubuntu](http://phusion.github.io/baseimage-docker) was found.

+## Details regarding the image

 With the following Dockerfile:
 ```